-NIFC Contracts NIFC establishes mandatory contracts for use by federal wildland firefighting agencies for airtankers, type 1 and 2 helicopters, transport, retardant, and mobile food and shower services.
+NIFC Contracts The Office of Aircraft Services establishes mandatory contracts for use by federal wildland firefighting agencies for airtankers, type 1 and 2 helicopters, transport, retardant, and mobile food and shower services.
 The National Interagency Mobilization Guide describes ordering procedures for these contracts.